ramadurgarao/hello-world/README.md

-# hello-world
+# Random quote generator
-This is just to understand how git hub works
-This is read me file.
-Editing second time..
+This is sample javascript application which shows random quotes on user click